Rabbits get Ear Mites, too

 P.S.
 Note on Willy P.’s comment: This gentleman is a well-known specialist in the care of laboratory animals, including rabbits, so pay attention to what he’s saying.
 He’s also my classmate from veterinary school, so I know whether or not to trust the guy.

-One thought on “Rabbits get Ear Mites, too
+1 thoughts on “Rabbits get Ear Mites, too

 1. Willy P, DVM says: